hydro-project/hydroflow/book/stratification.md

 At compile time, the Hydroflow spec is *stratified*: partitioned into subflows, where each subflow is assigned a stratum number.
 Subsequently at runtime, each tick executes the strata one-by-one in ascending order of stratum number.
 In the example above, the `source_stream_serde` operator is in stratum 0, and the `sort` and `for_each` operators are in stratum 1.
 The runtime executes the `source_stream_serde` operator first, buffering output in the Handoff.
 The `sort` operator will not receive any data until the `source_stream_serde` operator has finished executing.
 When stratum 0 is complete, the subflow in stratum 1 is scheduled and executes the `sort` and `for_each` operators to complete the tick.

+The [`difference`](./surface_ops.gen.md#difference) operator is a mixed example.
+Like a set difference, it outputs all the items from its `pos` input that do not appear in its `neg` input.
+The `pos` input is streaming, and the `neg` input is blocking.
+Blocking on the `neg` input ensures that if the operator streams an output from the `pos` input, it will never need to retract that output.

-This allows us to refine our understanding of the Hydroflow spinner loop:
+This allows us to refine our understanding of the Hydroflow transducer loop:
 1. Ingest a batch of data from one or more inbound channels, deliver them to the appropriate `source_xxx` operators in the Hydroflow spec.
 2. For each stratum \[0..n\] in the Hydroflow spec, run the stratum to fixpoint, placing any outputs into handoffs or outbound channels.
 3. Advance the local clock before starting the next tick.